Saving taxes on your home and other real estate

 Nevertheless, tread carefully if you’re considering a deferral strategy such as the following:

 Installment sale.
 An installment sale allows you to defer gains by spreading them over

 several years as you receive the proceeds.
-Warning: Ordinary gain from certain depreciation recapture is recognized in the year of sale, even if no cash is received.
+But ordinary gain from certain depreciation recapture is recognized in the year of sale, even if no cash is received.
 You could also end up paying more tax if tax rates increase in the future.

 Sec.
 1031 exchange.
 Also known as a “like-kind” exchange, this technique allows you to